lukshap/docker-images/README.md

 Read more about data recovery and backups: [https://confluence.atlassian.com/adminjiraserver071/backing-up-data-802592964.html](https://confluence.atlassian.com/adminjiraserver071/backing-up-data-802592964.html)

-# Versioning

-The `latest` tag matches the most recent release of Atlassian JIRA Core.
-Thus `dchevell/jira-core:latest` will use the newest version of JIRA available.

-Alternatively you can use a specific major, major.minor, or major.minor.patch version of JIRA Core by using a version number tag:

-* `dchevell/jira-core:7`
-* `dchevell/jira-core:7.5`
-* `dchevell/jira-core:7.5.0`

-All versions from 7.0+ are available
 # Support

 This Docker container is unsupported and is intended for illustration purposes only.